 - Hospitality is a much nicer way to frame online commerce.
 I’m making comforting artifacts that put people at ease.
 I’m not making product listings to fulfill some boring marketing step to build a sales funnel.
 Ugh!

 - Ship and Ship Operations harness my interest in engineering and logistics in the context of mission.
-Like the Enterprise having a mission to go to where no one has gone before, I have something similar.
-It is something that wants to move and engage with others, find willing passengers and maybe crew with a taste for the kind of adventure I’m seeking.
+It’s my version of the Enterprise mission to go to where no one has gone before.
+The mission wants to move and engage with willing others.

 Commission a vessel.
 Get ready for live sea trials.

 The To-Do list items don’t change.
-The success metrics are just reframed as hospitality and ship operation problems instead of as “self-improvement” and “productivity” optimizations:
+The success metrics are reframed in terms of my so-called “natural strengths” of hospitality and ship operation problems instead of as “self-improvement” and “productivity”.
+This is a richer context that might help me move along.

 - Reach out to form more connections